Nilhcem/FakeSMTP/README.md

     java -jar fakeSMTP-VERSION.jar -s
     java -jar fakeSMTP-VERSION.jar --start-server

-If you want to autostart the SMTP server on a different port, you can also use the `-p` argument:
+If you want to autostart the SMTP server without a GUI (background) on a different port:

-    java -jar fakeSMTP-VERSION.jar -s -p 2525
+    java -jar fakeSMTP-VERSION.jar -s -b -p 2525 java -jar fakeSMTP-VERSIon.jar --start-server --background --port 2525

+To see all the available options (relay domains...):

-    java -jar fakeSMTP-VERSIon.jar --start-server --port 2525
+    java -jar fakeSMTP-VERSION.jar --help

 Alternatives